molecular/opnx-history-sync/README.md

 This is currently a work-in-progress hackjob that just about "works for me".
 In case of demand I will improve.

-Several issues are currently worked-around (partially by aborting and informing user), mainly A5, A5 (see the coinflex_issues_*.txt files)
+Several API issues are currently worked-around (partially by aborting and informing user), mainly A5, A6 (see the coinflex_issues_*.txt files)

 ### Usage